tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 <hr>

 ## III.
-Create a local git repository
+Create a local git repository, and connect it to GitHub

 1) Make sure that your *current working directory* is still **word-app**